End of Key Stage 2

 Year 6 children take their tests on set dates in mid-May.
 Results are then submitted to the school's local authority and to parents by the end of the summer term.

 Which subjects are covered?

-Year 6 children are tested in spelling, punctuation and grammar (known as the SPAG test), reading and maths (with both written and mental maths tests).
+Year 6 children are tested in grammar, punctuation and spelling (known as the GPS test), reading and maths (with two reasoning and one arithmetic paper).
 Their writing is now assessed by the teacher rather than formally tested.

 Will I be told the results?

 Yes, by law parents must be given their children's results, broken down by subject, at the end of the summer term in years 2 and 6.